wazuh/wazuh-ansible/docs/ref/deployment.md

 A distributed deployment spreads components across multiple nodes for improved scalability and redundancy.
 The components include:

 - Three Wazuh Indexer nodes
-- Two Wazuh Server nodes (one master and one worker)
+- Two Wazuh Server nodes (master and worker)
 - One Wazuh Dashboard node
-- One Nginx load balancer node to manage traffic distribution across Wazuh Server nodes

 To execute a distributed deployment, use the `wazuh-distributed.yml` playbook, which installs and configures all necessary components across multiple nodes.